-DAY 1: The bus starts the pick up at 07.30am and, traffic allowing, it departs from the terminal in the centre of Athens at 08.30am.
+DAY 1: The bus starts the pick up at 07.30 am and, traffic allowing, it departs from the terminal in the center of Athens at 08.30 am.

-Delphi was considered by the ancient Greeks to be “the centre of the universe”.
-With the professional tour guide you will explore the legendary site of the Oracle.
+Delphi was considered by the ancient Greeks to be “the center of the universe”.
+With the professional tour guide, you will explore the legendary site of the Oracle.

-13.30 The group proceeds for lunch, and at +/- 14.45 departs via AMPHISSA, LAMIA and TRIKALA for Kalampaka with a short photo stop at THERMOPYLAE, the site of the famous battle between the 300 Spartans against the huge Persian army in 480 B.C. took place.
-In antiquity Thermopylae (= hot gates) was a narrow coastal passage.
-Its name comes from its hot sulphur springs.
+13.30 The group proceeds for lunch, and at +/- 14.45 departs via AMPHISSA, LAMIA, and TRIKALA for Kalambaka with a short photo stop at THERMOPYLAE, the site of the famous battle between the 300 Spartans against the huge Persian army in 480 B.C. took place.
+In antiquity Thermopylae (= hot gates,) was a narrow coastal passage.
+Its name comes from its hot sulfur springs.
 “Hot gates” is also “the place of hot springs and cavernous entrances to Hades.
-After a brief rest stop outside Lamia we shall arrive at your hotel in Kalampaka at +/- 19:00.
+After a brief rest stop outside Lamia, we shall arrive at your hotel in Kalambaka at +/- 19:00.
 Overnight.

 You continue and visit two of the monasteries that are open on that day.